 Saiunkoku doesn’t shy away from depicting complicated situations and emotions (including an arc where Shuurei grapples with being attracted to someone she knows is toxic), but it remains doggedly hopeful and empowering, believing in its protagonist and, by extension, its female-targeted audience.
 Charming, funny, and triumphant, with a stellar voice cast and beautiful soundtrack, there are few series as deserving of a license-rescue as this one.

-Content Considerations: Mild violence, sexual content, and discussions of sex; death and bereavement; leans into gender essentialism at times; depictions of child and emotional abuse (not sexual, delicately handled, and ultimately condemned).
+Content Warnings: Mild violence, sexual content, and discussions of sex; death and bereavement; leans into gender essentialism at times; depictions of child and emotional abuse (not sexual, delicately handled, and ultimately condemned).

 Suggested Age Range: 13 and up